psaikido/hugle.uk/content/prose/thesium/130-dreamer.md

 "Okay, show me!"

-The Abystery gives some instructions and reassurance and invites the High Neem towards what looks like an old fashioned dentist's chair.
-Floating to the sides and to the rear are flecks of floating light.
-A deep humming sound emanates from the little diamonds.
+The Abystery gave some instructions and reassurance and invited the High Neem towards what looked like an old fashioned dentist's chair.
+Floating to the sides and to the rear were flecks of floating light.
+A deep humming sound emanated from the little diamonds.

-The High Neem leans back into the device.
-The host of tiny lights coalesce into a halo around him.
-The Abystery explains that this is the neural interface and that there is no need to be afraid.
-The interface shifts its glow into an intense deep blue.
-He is transported into a doze and then deeper into a full sleep.
-Root monitors encepholography.
-It isn't really a dream but he can't tell.
-He becomes suddenly vividly aware and very confused.
-Any sense of the world around him drops away into darkness.
-He can't feel his own body.
-Gradually he gets a feeling that he is on his old throne and like a cinematic scene, the Cathedral seems to grow around him.
+The High Neem leant back into the device.
+The host of tiny lights coalesced into a halo around him.
+The Abystery explained that this was the neural interface and that there was no need to be afraid.
+The interface shifted its glow into an intense deep blue.
+He was transported into a doze and then deeper into a full sleep.
+Root monitored encepholography.
+It wasn't really a dream but he couldn't tell.
+He became suddenly vividly aware and very confused.
+Any sense of the world around him dropped away into darkness.
+He couldn't feel his own body.
+Gradually he got a feeling that he was on his old throne and like a cinematic scene, the Cathedral seemed to grow around him.

-At first he isn't sure if the Cathedral is growing larger or he is shrinking, but after a few moments he sees that there are spaces opening between the very stones of the massive building, between the flagstones of the floor and between the plates of the hull of the Ship.
-As he gazes at the widening gaps in these plates he seems to travel forwards as the scene expands.
-He has no sensation of movement and he can still see the walls of the throne room but they now seem far off.
-He now looks right into the heart of the Ship of Light, all its components spread out from each other as he zooms in.
-The gears and cogs, the cables and plates, the great magnets at its centre, all get closer and closer until he sort of flies past them into what looks like an amazingly complex kaleidoscope.
-He traverses the voids between the atoms themselves and zooms ever further in.
+At first he wasn't sure if the Cathedral was growing larger or he was shrinking, but after a few moments he saw that there were spaces opening between the very stones of the massive building, between the flagstones of the floor and between the plates of the hull of the Ship.
+As he gazed at the widening gaps in these plates he seemed to travel forwards as the scene expanded.
+He had no sensation of movement and he could still see the walls of the throne room but they now seemed far off.
+He now looked right into the heart of the Ship of Light, all its components spread out from each other as he zoomed in.
+The gears and cogs, the cables and plates, the great magnets at its centre, all got closer and closer until he sort of flew past them into what looked like an amazingly complex kaleidoscope.
+He traversed the voids between the atoms themselves and zoomed ever further in.

-Entering one such atom, he is suddenly inside a vast sphere of pulsating energy.
-He traverses layer upon layer of ever increasing force-fields and approaches its core.
-The walls of this core keep expanding and he keeps zooming in.
-Each boundary gives way to more wonders, unthinkable strangenesses of the quantum realm.
-On and on he goes, his attempt to try to understand what is happening forgotten in the miraculous wonder of what he is seeing.
-Many boundaries later, he passes into a void and keeps going.
-The void is peaceful.
+Entering one such atom, he was suddenly inside a vast sphere of pulsating energy.
+He traversed layer upon layer of ever increasing force-fields and approached its core.
+The walls of this core kept expanding and he kept zooming in.
+Each boundary gave way to more wonders, unthinkable strangenesses of the quantum realm.
+On and on he went, his attempt to try to understand what was happening forgotten in the miraculous wonder of what he was seeing.
+Many boundaries later, he passed into a void and kept going.
+The void was peaceful.

-As he gazes into this great peace, he feels like there is a last boundary ahead of him.
-Nothing can be seen and his body is very far away.
-Many magnitudes vaster and further than he can now comprehend, he is somewhere 'inside'.
-A sense grows that all the difficulties he has faced are now so far away that if he could just stay here then he wouldn't be troubled by anything, not anything, ever again.
-He moves towards the final boundary and senses that just the other side, just a step away, is a realm of such utter perfection that all else simply does not matter and never would again.
+As he gazed into a great peace, he felt like there was a last boundary ahead of him.
+Nothing could be seen and his body was very far away.
+Many magnitudes vaster and further than he could now comprehend, he was somewhere 'inside'.
+A sense grew that all the difficulties he had faced were now so far away that if he could just stay there then he wouldn't be troubled by anything, not anything, ever again.
+He moved towards the final boundary and sensed that just the other side, just a step away, was a realm of such utter perfection that all else simply did not matter and never would again.

-"But what of the soul?" he thinks to himself.
-Sure, he can see that the physical world and the universe and the whole shebang is made of components and doesn't have a centre, but he still feels the strongest intuition that HE has a core even if everything outside him doesn't.
+"But what of the soul?" he thought to himself.
+Sure, he could see that the physical world and the universe and the whole shebang was made of components and didn't have a centre, but he still felt the strongest intuition that HE had a core even if everything outside him didn't.
 "What of myself?"

-The Abystery's deep voice emanates out of the void.
+The Abystery's deep voice emanated out of the void.
 "Come with me!"